Frei Caneca

-Joaquim da Silva Rabelo, later Frei Joaquim do Amor Divino Rabelo (August 20, 1779 – January 13, 1825), commonly known as Frei Caneca (English: Friar Mug), was a Brazilian religious leader, politician, and journalist.
+Frei Joaquim do Amor Divino Rabelo (20 August 1779 – 13 January 1825), born Joaquim da Silva Rabelo, commonly known as Frei Caneca (English: Friar Mug), was a Brazilian religious leader, politician, and journalist.
 He was involved in multiple revolts in Northeastern Brazil during the early 19th century.
 He acted as the main leader on the Pernambuco Revolt.
 As a journalist, he founded and edited Typhis Pernambucano, a weekly journal used on the Confederation of the Equator.

 Evaldo Cabral de Mello described him as: "The man in the history of Brazil that embodied the quintessential nativist sentiment was curiously a Lusitanian 'jus sanguinis'."

 Early life

 Frei Caneca was the oldest son of Portuguese parents.
 His father, Domingos da Silva Rabelo, was a cooper from whom he got his nickname.
 His mother, Francisca Maria Alexandrina de Siqueira, was the cousin of a Carmelite nun.
 The family resided in Recife, more precisely in Fora-de-Portas, today known as Comunidade do Pilar, built during the Dutch Brazil era.

 He became a novice at the Carmo and took the Religious habit in 1796 and professed the next year.